snorkel-team/snorkel-tutorials/README.md

 All other tutorials assume that you have already completed that tutorial and are familiar with its concepts.

 ## Getting Started
-To run a tutorial, clone this repository and run the following commands (replacing `spam` with the name of the tutorial you want to run, if applicable).
-We recommend doing this in a virtual environment with e.g., `virtualenv` or `conda`.
+Running a tutorial has four required steps:

+1. Cloning this repo
+1. Installing repo-wide requirements
+1. Installing tutorial-specific requirements
+1. Launching a Jupyter notebook server or executing as a script

+We recommend installing requirements in a virtual environment using [`virtualenv`](https://virtualenv.pypa.io/en/latest/) or [`conda`](https://docs.conda.io/en/latest/).
+For example, if you use pip, first activate your virtualenv if you're using one, then run:
 ```
 # Install requirements (both shared and tutorial-specific)
 pip3 install -r requirements.txt